 Welcome all Borlands and Borelands.
 I am a Borland living in London, born in Tamney (Tawny/Tawney) in Fanad (Fannett), Parish of Clondevadock (clondevadogg) in Donegal, Ireland and recently have begun family research.
-There are many forums on other sites elsewhere but have hit a few brick walls in respect of 1700 and early 1800s but have only been researching for a short time and few backtrack leads come back to Tamney/Tawny though a nomber cone back to the nearby Morass families.
+There are many forums on other sites elsewhere but have hit a few brick walls in respect of 1700 and early 1800s but I have only been researching for a short time and few backtrack leads come back to Tamney/Tawny though a number come back to the nearby Morass families.
 For information there are and have long been 2 Borland families in Tamney and they in mid 1800s also farmed the Borland holdings in Morass 1/2 mile away.
 Both the Morass landholdings seem to have passed via female siblings to other Names with the males emigrating to USA, Canada and New Zealand.

-2) It appears that Simon Borlands was Robert and hiis Grandfather was also Robert the same name os his father, as a Robert Boreland registered on the Freeholders list in 1761.
-It is probable that Andrew John Archibald and William who registered in Morras (Moris) with freehold leases from Thomas Norman ( landlord of Ballynagahy Tamney and Morass) at the same time ere relatives probably Boreland brothers or cousins.
-(Archibald of Morass and later recorded in Loughlane may have been the father).
-Now where did they all come from?November 1761 Andrew and Ann Boreland of Kilraughts near Ballymoney pass their farm to theirs sons andrew Andrew and William.
+2) It appears that Simon Borlands father was Robert and his Grandfather was also Robert the same name as his father, as a Robert Boreland registered on the Freeholders list in 1761 which is my earliest official record of Borlands in Fanad (though I suspect that there may have been an earlier Cloughfin Borland connection).
+It is probable that Andrew John Archibald and William who all registered in neighbouring townlands in Morass (Moris) with freehold leases from Thomas Norman ( landlord of Ballynagahy, Tamney and Morass) at the same time were relatives probably Boreland brothers or cousins.
+(Archibald of Morass and later recorded in Loughlane next to Cloughfin may have been the elder or father).
+Now where did they all come from?
+In November 1761 Andrew and Ann Boreland of Kilraughts near Ballymoney passed their farm to their sons andrew Andrew and William.
 Kilraughts was later passes out of Boreland possession.
-Is this the same William that registered in Morass (Moris) in 1768 and a Matthew registered in Magheraboy in 1768, I could conclude that these were the same Andrew and Matthew Borelands.
+Is this the same William that registered in Morass (Moris) in 1768 and a Matthew registered in Magheraboy in 1768, It may be that these were the same Andrew and Matthew Borelands.
 Many Scottish that went to USA left Scotland spent a number of years in Ulster and then they moved to Pennsylvannia.
-We know that most of Andrews offspring and the Morass Borlands offspring Mark etclater went to Pennsylvannia as did Matthew’sof Antrim and other Antrim Borelands.
-It seems that Most of Roberts I son Robert II’s offspring stayed in Fanad.
-Butdid Robert of 1761 have other children??? who where siblings of simons father Robert II ???
-It would appear that the Londonderry and Tyrone Mamorhamilton and Newtobcunningham connections be be from after the 1760sbut are also related to the fanad Clondevadock Borland/Borelands.
+We know that most of Andrews offspring and the Morass Borlands offspring Mark etc later went to Pennsylvannia as did Matthew’s of Antrim and other Antrim Borelands.
+It seems that Roberts I's son Robert IIs offspring stayed in Fanad but Robert was likely to have had other offspring.